Greater Manchester NH: Always Innovative

 Clydesdales for Budweiser

-TOUR: Anheuser Busch Merrimack Brewery, Merrimack
+TOUR: Anheuser Busch Merrimack Brewery

-Budweiser beer is still brewed the same way it was back in 1876, when two German immigrants created a unique, American style beer.
+Budweiser beer is still brewed the same way it was back in 1876 when two German immigrants created a unique, American-style beer.
 This is one of A-B’s smaller breweries, generating 3.1 million barrels/year for New England consumption vs. 15.8 million barrels/year at its main plant in St. Louis MO.

 But New Hampshire is home to the largest number of those behemoth Clydesdale horses.
 See them, in stalls and while training on several tracks, whether or not you take a tour of the brewery.

-TOUR: America’s Stonehenge, Salem NH
+TOUR: America’s Stonehenge – Salem NH

 What makes this 110-acre grouping of boulders and rock wall ruins “America’s Stonehenge?”
 It’s not so much that it looks like its namesake in the UK, but that, like its British counterpart, larger stones dating back 4,000 years were apparently used to observe solar and lunar alignments.